Channel 33 (Israel): Knesset transmission concession loss – 2004

-Today
+Later years

-The channel is dedicated primarily to Arab-speaking viewers, but due to financial reasons, the IBA had to cut the all-European coverage of Channel 33 through the European Hot Bird satellite, a move that affected many viewers of the channel.
+The channel was dedicated primarily to Arab-speaking viewers, but due to financial reasons, the IBA had to cut the all-European coverage of Channel 33 through the European Hot Bird satellite, a move that affected many viewers of the channel.

-As of today, the channel is relayed terrestrially in Israel, and by the Israeli AMOS satellite on its Middle-East beam.
+In its last years on air, the channel was relayed terrestrially in Israel, and by the Israeli AMOS satellite on its Middle-East beam.
 In 2010, The Israel Broadcasting Authority (IBA) English television news director Steve Leibowitz came out against a proposal by Knesset Economics Committee head Ophir Akunis on Monday to close down Channel 33 as a cost-cutting move.
 Although it could've saved as much as NIS 60 million, opposition claimed it would reduce broadcast time.

-There are plans to turn Channel 33 in a news and information station broadcasting in Hebrew, Arabic and English along the lines of Reshet Bet, the popular public radio station.
+There were plans to turn Channel 33 in a news and information station broadcasting in Hebrew, Arabic and English along the lines of Reshet Bet, the popular public radio station.
 In 2013, IBA Channel 33 was expected to resume all-European coverage through the Hot Bird satellite.